GreenleafLab/nnn_paper/README.md

 4. Choose one of the four `cp38` wheel files depending on your operating system.
 For example, `nupack-4.0.0.28-cp38-cp38-macosx_10_13_x86_64.whl` on macos.
 5. Run `conda activate nnn` to activate the `nnn` environment.
 6. Run `pip install {path/to/your/nupack/whl/file}` to install the NUPACK python module.

+## Running linear regression models

+The parameter estimation process could be replicated by following these steps:

+1.	**Prepare the environment.** Install the conda environment specified in `envs/nn_train.yml` with `conda env create -f envs/nn_train.yml`.
+This yaml file specifies the required packages and their versions.

+    a.
+Alternatively, use a singularity container.
+The build file of this singularity container is `envs/nn_train.def`.
+2.	**Activate the environment.** `conda activate nn_train`

+3.	**Run the script.** Enter `python run_nn_train.py` in the command line.
+You may also submit it as a job, using `run_nn_train.sh` as a template (you will need to modify the slurm settings).
+In `run_nn_train.py`, edit the `config` dictionary to run models with different settings; edit the `myrange` list to change the percentage of training data used for the plots.

+    a.
+Alternatively, run the notebook interactively.
+Launch `jupyter lab` and run the notebook `03.2_TrainNN.ipynb` in the `nnn_paper` repository.

+    b.
+Note that in either script or notebook settings, you will be prompted to login to `wandb` to log the model training runs.
+This helps to keep track of models trained with different settings.

 ## Scripts for Library design